 Each woman had an example of taking on a role, or a career, or a responsibility that did not originate from her own heart’s desire or life purpose.
-Caught in a deeply entrenched DNA-backed tradition of serving others, every woman in the circle had, somewhere along the way, forsaken her unique desire to express herself in the world in ways only she could.
-During that retreat, we gave birth to what has become the being selfish meme—a force in the field of humanity determined to redefine what it means to be meaningfully selfish.
+Caught in a deeply entrenched tradition of serving others, every woman in the circle had, somewhere along the way, forsaken her unique desire to express herself in the world in ways only she could.
+During that retreat, we gave birth to what became the being selfish meme — determined to redefine what it means to be wisely selfish.
 This meme supports individuals to reconnect with their own self before they commit to take on another role or responsibility.

 Tears were shed, traumas reactivated, and a tender field generated.
 As I drove away from the retreat site on the last day, I realized that besides a meme being born, a tradition had been started.
 The following month I began to regularly host Selfish Salons in my home, where I read from the developing manuscript and gently facilitated conversations on redefining being selfish.
 Since then I have held salons in Oregon, California, Texas, New York, Michigan, Canada, Mexico, Holland, England, and Poland.